-You know, sometimes, to encourage students and assist in their learning, teachers will say that there is no such thing as a stupid question.
+You know, sometimes, to encourage their students' curiosity, teachers will say that there is no such thing as a stupid question.
 It's not true.
-And this question being asked by the Israelites is proof.
-It is a profoundly stupid question.
-I mean c'mon: four weeks ago these people were still slaves in Egypt.
-They all witnessed the Lord's mighty hand afflicting their oppressors with ten devastating plagues.
+I teach 7th and 8th grade religion over at the Lutheran school.
+Once one of my bright lights raised his hand and asked if in Old Testament times the Israelites celebrated Christmas.
+I could have shown him the fatal flaw in his thinking by asking if he celebrated his great grandson's birthday; but I confess I didn't.
+Instead I answered yes, of course they celebrated Christmas; but that for them it was more of a patriotic holiday, so they did it on the Fourth of July by shooting off fireworks.
+The sad thing is that he was perfectly satisfied with that answer.
+I had to tell him I was joking.
+My point is that yes, there are stupid questions.
+And the one that was being asked by the Israelites really wins the prize.
+I mean c'mon: six weeks prior to this they were slaves in Egypt.
+They all saw the Lord's mighty hand afflicting their oppressors with ten devastating plagues.
 The Pharaoh who said he'd never release them ended up begging them to leave.
-The people of Egypt weighed them down with gold and gemstones which they handed over saying, "Please, take this!
-Take all you want.
-Just go!"
+The people of Egypt weighed them down with gold and gems which they handed over saying, "Please, take this and go, or your God will surely kill us all!"
 Israel, a nation of slaves, went marching out of Egypt like conquering heroes.
 It was the Lord's doing.
-And they all knew it.
+They all knew it.

-Then later, when the Pharaoh changed his mind, and they were caught between the pursuing chariots and the Red Sea, the ocean miraculously opened before them.
-The Lord himself, in the form of a cloud, came down and positioned himself between the fleeing Israelites and the Egyptian army.
+Later, when the Pharaoh changed his mind, and they were caught between the pursuing chariots and the Red Sea, the ocean miraculously opened before them.
+The Lord himself, in the form of a cloud, positioned himself between the fleeing Israelites and the Egyptian army.
 All night long he gave impenetrable darkness to the charioteers on one side and light to his people on the other.
-Then at dawn, when they were all safely on the other side, he lifted the cloud and allowed the chariots to move forward, drawing them into his trap.
-They were all drowned as the walls of water fell on them.
-Yet after witnessing this the people can still ask, "Is the Lord among us?"
+Then at dawn, when they were all safely on the other side, he lifted the cloud and allowed the chariots to move forward, drawing them into a trap.
+They all drowned as walls of water fell on them.

 That's not all.
 This very morning, before beginning the day's march, they stuffed themselves with bread the Lord provided for them.
-As they have ever since the food they packed in Egypt ran out a couple weeks ago, they woke to find a white layer of manna lying on the ground.
-They scooped up baskets of it and have been munching on it all day.
+As they have ever since the food they packed in Egypt ran out, they woke to find a white layer of manna lying on the ground.
+They scooped it up in baskets and have been munching on it all day.
 If this is not evidence of the Lord's ongoing presence and care, I don't know what it is.
 But most obviously, the Lord has been leading the way.
 He's made himself continuously visible to them.
 He appears as cloud by day and a pillar of fire by night.
 He shades them from the heat of the sun and he gives them light by night.
-And they have the temerity to ask, "Is the Lord among us or not?"
+Yet they have the temerity to ask, "Is the Lord among us or not?"
 How foolish can you be?
 Open your eyes.
 Look up.
 He's right there.
 Of course he's among us!
-And yet they doubt.
+And yet they question it.

 But then, maybe we shouldn't be so critical of them, for who here in the midst of a crisis or seemingly insurmountable problem hasn't wondered the same thing?
 "I'm suffering.
 I'm in need.
 I'm terribly sad or frightened.
 I'm desperate.
-God, where are you?"
+Lord, where are you?"